Roller Hemming System

 • Reduced risk of Class-A surface defects

-By bridging the gap between virtual engineering and physical manufacturing, the transition from installation to stable mass production is substantially accelerated.
+The close relationship between virtual engineering and physical tooling significantly shortens the transition from installation to stable serial production.

 • Robotic roller hemming cells